jrz1977/pgdbfs/README.md

 There is a small subset of valid use cases to store files in DB

+  - Simple central and distributed file based configuration for services
   - Replication and HA is taken care of by DB replication
   - Lots of small file operations
   - Files are infrequently read or accessed